Top-of-the-tree commercial set One Essex Court is praised for its “very good pupil supervision.” Only the best get a chance to sample its qualities.

 After six months, pupils are given an official review on their progress.
 There's no definite indication of whether tenancy is on the cards, but underperforming pupils are given a heads-up.
 In their second six, pupils get to spend time on their feet, appearing in small claims cases.
 “We make a concerted effort to provide a steady stream of advocacy opportunities suitable for pupils and very junior members,” says senior clerk Darren Burrows.
 Such cases may come from smaller provincial firms and are often RTAs or debt claims.
 “My first case was an application to have a claim form extended,” a pupil told us.
 “It was in the High Court and in front of a judge, which I hadn't expected!”

 There are no advocacy or other exercises during pupillage.
 The tenancy decision is made by all members of chambers based on the three pupil supervisors' reports and score cards marking each piece of work done by a pupil for another member of chambers.
-In 2013 the set made tenants out of all three of its pupils.
+In 2014 the set made tenants out of three of its five pupils.

 As OEC is a fairly sizeable set, “it's not the sort of place where members all rent a chalet and go on a skiing holiday together.”
 That said, on Fridays members often club together for lunch in halls and there are drinks in chambers at the end of the day.
 “I usually go along as it's a good way to meet people,” a pupil said, and there will often be “cameo appearances” from the top silks.
 A pupil told us that chambers “isn't formal” and “you don't really notice the hierarchy,” adding that “at lunch in halls we'll have social conversations more than we have legal ones.”
 Members aren't required to buy into any prescriptive culture or traditions.
 “I want to feel like I'm a member of a barristers chambers not a rugby club!” said one.